Ladies Room (film)

 Ladies Room (Spanish: Baño de damas, lit.
 'Ladies bathroom') is a 2003 Peruvian-Venezuelan romantic comedy film directed by Michel Katz and written by Katz & Ricardo Moura.
 Starring Lorena Meritano, Viviana Gibelli, Eduardo Santamarina and Andrea Montenegro.
 It is based on the play of the same name.

 Synopsis

-The incidents that occur on the dance floor and in the ladies' bathroom of a fashionable tropical nightclub will change the life of a macho congressman, a naive and subjugated wife, a not very faithful lesbian couple, a transvestite who dreams of changing sex and a dapper schoolteacher who loses her temper over drink.
+The incidents that occur on the dance floor and in the ladies' bathroom of a fashionable tropical nightclub will change the life of a macho congressman, a naive and subjugated wife, an unfaithful lesbian couple, a transvestite who dreams of changing sex, and a dapper schoolteacher who loses her temper over drink.

 Cast

 The actors participating in this film are: